What if I am a posted worker from the EU, Norway, Iceland, Liechtenstein or Switzerland?

 The European agreement contains detailed rules for different types of benefit and you should contact the Department for Work and Pensions (Jobcentre Plus) to determine whether you will receive benefits from the UK or from your home country.

-If you are hired in the UK by a UK employer (that is, you work in the UK under a local contract), these European rules will not apply and you will have to pay NIC from the outset, which could count towards benefits payable by the UK.
+If you are hired in the UK by a UK employer (that is, you work in the UK under a local contract), you will have to pay NIC from the outset, which could count towards benefits payable by the UK.
 Even if you do not claim any benefits in the UK, or are here for just a short time, this NIC is not typically reclaimable when you leave.

 The contributions paid are not transferable to another country's scheme.
 However, periods of contributions paid in the UK may help to determine whether or not you are entitled to state benefits in your home country.
 This is called the ‘aggregation principle’ and essentially allows you to aggregate (add together) your periods of overseas contributions with periods of UK social security contributions where necessary, in order to meet the overseas requirements as to whether or not the requirements for the minimum number of years’ contributions are met.
 The contributions themselves are not transferred from one country to another.
 You can find out more about social security benefits within the EEA on the EU’s website.

-⚠️ If you are an EEA citizen and you have paid UK NIC prior to 31 December 2020 then you should be able to benefit from the ‘aggregation principle’ under Article 32 of the UK’s withdrawal agreement with the EU.
+If you are an EEA citizen and you have paid UK NIC prior to 31 December 2020 then you should be able to benefit from the ‘aggregation principle’ under Article 32 of the UK’s withdrawal agreement with the EU.
 This is the case even for periods during which you might pay UK NIC after 31 December 2020.
-We discuss this further at How does the UK state pension work for migrants?.
+We discuss this further on our page UK state pension if you have lived abroad.

 If so, you should contact HMRC.
 You may need to complete and return form CA3916 enclosing copies of your last payslip and any forms P60 from your employer showing your total pay, tax and NIC deductions issued at the end of a tax year.
 You can find the CA3916 and guidance on GOV.UK.